UCSB-TDS/CS174A-Public/hw5/writeup.md

 * [SQLite](https://www.sqlite.org/index.html) through [Python apsw library](https://rogerbinns.github.io/apsw/index.html)
 * starter code files

 Instructions assume you are on the Linux or MacOS platform.
+Please do not run `grading.py` on Windows.
+Our grading script is not compatible with Windows system.

 **Assigned date:** Feb 25th, 2021